mtb-za/borehole_grapher/README.md

 This script takes a CSV file as input.

-The CSV file is structured as such:
+The CSV file is structured as such, although it is not hard-coded to be (any more).

 Borehole Number,	Farm,	Owner,	Longitude,	Latitude,	Elevation,	Water Level,	Date,	Depth,	Reading,	Type